Have you been struggling to find toaster oven baking dishes? We’ve got a few new ideas for you plus fun pans and accessories for your little oven.

 The instructions are for a big oven and say to cook the cornbread about 20 to 25 minutes.
 Using the Breville Smart Oven Pro (w/o the convection), our cornbread was done at 17 minutes, so check on yours early.

-If you’re not interested in the full set you can purchase just the 5.75 x 5.75-inch Baker on Amazon (affiliate link).
+If you’re not interested in the full set you can purchase just the 5.75 x 5.75-inch Baker on Amazon.

-These stoneware Au Gratin pans from Sur La Table are a perfect size (7″ x 5″ x 1.5″) for cooking little casseroles and crisps for one or two people.
+These stoneware Au Gratin pans are from Sur La Table but you can also get them on Amazon.
+They’re a perfect size (7″ x 5″ x 1.5″) for cooking little casseroles and crisps for one or two people.

 The first thing we cooked with them was a blueberry peach cobbler.
 After 30 minutes we had a pair of juicy sweet cobblers but our brand new dishes were covered (inside and outside) with a pink and blue baked-on sugary fruit syrup.